dataloop/dataloop-support/docs/getting_started/faq.md

+_**PLEASE NOTE:** We have recently rebranded and changed our name from Dataloop.IO to Outlyer.
+Our agent is still called “dataloop agent”, and relevant code reflects the old name (Dataloop) as well.
+Thank you for your patience as we update everything._

 ## FAQ

-Dataloop.IO was built to be the fastest and simplest way to setup monitoring for your rapidly changing infrastructure.
+Outlyer was built to be the fastest and simplest way to set up monitoring for your rapidly changing infrastructure.
 We’re constantly looking for ways to help users get up to speed in minutes and this FAQ is our first step.

 - - -

 **Q. My question isn’t covered here, where can I get help?**

-* A. Email us at support@outlyer.com or join our Slack room
+* A. Email us at support@outlyer.com or [join our Slack room](https://slack.outlyer.com/)

 - - -